(Note: This Q&A was originally featured on March 27, 2015 with update provided on April 29, 2022)

-Cebuana Lhuillier is in the Guinness World Record as the largest chain of pawnshops in the world with close to 2000 outlets, bigger than many banks combined, serving mostly – the ordinary “unbanked” population.
-It’s president, Jean Henri Lhuillier shares his thoughts about innovation.
+Cebuana Lhuillier is in the Guinness World Record as the largest chain of pawnshops in the world with some 3000 outlets, bigger than many banks combined, serving mostly – the ordinary “unbanked” population.
+Its president and CEO, Jean Henri Lhuillier was a recipient of the 2nd Mansmith Innovation Awards for introducing the concept of “techbrick” as a valuable component of its ever-evolving DNA as a Group– combining its technological advancements with its strong physical presence through its brick-and-mortar network.
+Here he shares his thoughts about innovation.

 Q1: How do you go about understanding your target consumers and what have you discovered about them?

-A: We know a lot about our clients, and the market we serve.
-We talk to our clients in so many ways, in our branches, thru our Customer Care hotline and in our digital platform.
-On top of this, we engage on a national scale UAI study complimented with other several consumer researches thru FGD etc.
+A1: We know a lot about our clients, and the market we serve.
+We talk to our clients in so many ways, in our branches, through our Customer Care hotline and in our digital platforms.
+On top of these, we engage on a national scale UAI study complimented with other several consumer researches thru FGD etc.

 Our frontline people are there where the actions are, we have an open feedback system.
-It’s important to receive constant feedback, they all have direct access via a dedicated email address & contact numbers to me .
-I also believe in seeking direct information from my managers via the ceo lunches held wherein I would get to meet with the staff underneath managers who directly report to me.
+It’s important to receive constant feedback, they all have direct access via a dedicated email address & contact numbers to me.
+I also believe in seeking direct information from my managers via the CEO lunches held wherein I get to meet with the staff underneath managers who directly report to me.

 Our market has changed significantly.
 They have become more educated about services and products they avail.
 They have become more discerning and perceptive, ever more conscious of value for money, customer service and quality.